tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * **API keys** are like the keys to a house or a car.
 Without a key, one cannot gain access or make use of the services provided by an API.
 APIs that require keys will reject any request that does not include an API key.

-* The main reason why companies use API keys is to monitor and control user requests and receive compensation for their services and intellectual property.
-Because API keys detail permissions and privileges for users, companies can programmatically disable and enable API privileges based on some requests submitted.
+* The main reason why companies use API keys is to monitor and control user requests, and receive compensation for their services and intellectual property.
+Because API keys detail permissions and privileges for users, companies can programmatically disable and enable API privileges based on the requests submitted.

-* Obtaining an API key is like getting keys to a kingdom.
+* Obtaining an API key is like getting the key to a kingdom.
 Once you're in, you're empowered to build products and submit API requests as you please.

-Initiate a facilitated discussion by communicating the following guided questions and discussion points.
-Choose two or three questions to ask, depending on the available time.
+Now, initiate a facilitated discussion with the following guided questions and discussion points.
+Choose two or three questions to ask, depending on the time available.

 * Ask the students: API keys are submitted with all API requests.
 Does it seem safe to transmit a unique key over the internet with every request?
 If no, why not?

   * **Answer:** It is not safe.
-It is because API keys are transmitted over the internet that they are not considered a proper security layer.
-If someone were to intercept the client-server communications, they'd be able to retrieve a user's API key.
+This is because API keys transmitted over the internet are not considered a proper security layer.
+If someone were to intercept client-server communications, they'd be able to retrieve a user's API key.

 * Ask: If API keys can be intercepted with every submitted request, why use them?

   * **Answer:** API keys are used because they prohibit nonregistered users from making requests.
 When an API requires a key, a key must be provided for the API to execute.
-This forces users to register for the API and request an API key, which also allows the owner of the API to monitor that user's usage and charge for services.
+This forces users to register for the API and request an API key, which permits the owner of the API to monitor that person's usage and charge for services.

 * Pose the following question: What type of privileges and permissions could be tied to an API key?
 (Hint: CRUD.)